pdfgen-dev/pdfgen-sdk-ruby/README.md

-# openapi_client
+# pdfgen

-OpenapiClient - the Ruby gem for the PDFGen API
+Pdfgen - the Ruby gem for the PDFGen API

 The PDFGen API for HTML to PDF generation.